patpalmerston/JavaScript-Algorithms-and-Data-Strucutures/recursion/notes.md

     -   This is the most important concept to understand
 -   Different Input
     -   call function with data each time, has to change as it hits the stack, until it hits the base case.

+# Common issues with recursion

+-   No BASE CASE or BASE CASE is wrong
+-   Forgetting to return or returning the wrong thing!
+-   Stack overflow!

+# Helper Method Recursion

+-   an example of a non functioning helper method function outer(input) {
+    let outerScopedVariable = []

+    function helper(helperInput) {
+    // modify the outerScopedVariable
+    helper(helperInput--)
+    }
+    helper(input)
+    return outerScopedVariable;
+    }